telerik/winforms-docs/image-editor/features/crop.md

 # Crop via the UI

 When pressing the crop button a red border will appear on the image.
-You can adjust the size and and then pressing Accept will confirm the operation.
+You can adjust the size and then pressing __Accept__ will confirm the operation.

 ![](images/image-editor-crop001.png)

 # Crop Programmatically

-To perform a Crop operation use the Crop method.
+To perform a Crop operation use the __Crop__ method.
 You need to pass a rectangle to it.

 #### Crop Programmatically